johannes/jsnc/README.md

   - Gtk VNC Viewer 0.4 - his works with default settings
   - jvncviewer - Tries to negotiate lower quality and fails

+## FAQ

+* Do you plan to support this? - No!
+If you send patches I might merge, but this is an experiment.
+* Why is this not registered on npm? - Since I don't plan to maintain it.
+* Is this ready for production? - No
+* Why was this created? - Since I can.

 ## License

 This is trivial code after reading the RFB specification, thus no copyright is